Sam Ruben: Research

 Use of carbon-14 in tracer experiments was hindered by the difficulty measuring the weak beta emission of the radioactive decay and by the onset of World War II that shut off production of the isotope.
 In 1942 Ruben was assigned to work on war related research away from Berkeley.
 Further, Kamen was removed from his position at Berkeley due to allegations he was a security risk.
 Ruben fully realized the potential use of this isotope and was committed to working to elucidate the mechanism of photosynthetic carbon fixation using carbon-14.
 Instead, Ruben gave all his barium carbonate-^{14}C to chemistry department faculty member Andrew Benson who began his long series of ^{14}CO_{2} fixation experiments to determine the path of carbon in photosynthesis.
 Only in 1949 did chemist Willard Libby use it to invent radiocarbon dating.

 Ruben's recruitment for research in the World War II wartime effort led him to interest in the mechanism of phosgene as a poisonous gas.
 With C-11 phosgene (^{11}COCl_{2}) prepared by Benson, they studied the combination of phosgene with lung proteins.
-Following Benson's departure from Berkeley in July 1943, Ruben died September 28, 1943, after a disastrous exposure to phosgene in a laboratory accident the preceding day.
+Following Benson's departure from Berkeley in July 1943, Ruben died on September 28, 1943, after a disastrous exposure to phosgene in a laboratory accident the preceding day.

 Sam Ruben married Helena Collins West, a fellow chemistry student, during his final semester as an undergraduate at UC Berkeley, on September 28, 1935.
 They had three children: Dana West Ruben (born November 11, 1938), George Collins Ruben (born April 29, 1941), who became a professor at Dartmouth College, and Connie Mae Ruben Fatt (born June 18, 1943).